mrhaffner/messaging_app/README.md

 logs out user

+#### Get list of logged in users via http get request (should be handled via websockets real time)

+localhost:5000/list-users

 #### Persistent connection via SocketIO

 processes text events labeled "message", prints to console, and rebroacasts the message as a "receive" event to all connected clients